Supergiovane/KNXUltimate/README.md

     isSecureKNXEnabled: true, // Leave "false" until KNX-Secure has been released
     KNXEthInterface: "Auto", // Bind to the first avaiable local interfavce.
 "Manual" if you wish to specify the interface (for example eth1); in this case, set the property interface to the interface name (interface:"eth1")
-    localIPAddress: "", // Leave blank, will be automatically filled by KNXUltimate jKNXSecureKeyring:"", // This is the unencrypted Keyring file content (see below) };
+    localIPAddress: "", // Leave blank, will be automatically filled by KNXUltimate
+    jKNXSecureKeyring: "", // This is the unencrypted Keyring file content (see below) };

 async function LoadKeyringFile(_keyring, _password) {
-    return knx.KNXSecureKeyring.keyring.load(_keyring, _password);
+    return KNXsecureKeyring.keyring.load(_keyring, _password);
 }

 async function go() {